GeeWee/geewee.github.io/_posts/2021-05-28-fluentassertions.md

 var someValue = 3;
 someValue.Should().Be(3);
 ```
-While the name `FluentAssertions` talks about the style you write the assertions in - that's not a big selling point for me personally.
-FluentAssertion does however come *packed* with features you don't get out-of-the-box.
+While you can feel whatever you want about the syntax, the real selling point is that FluentAssertions comes *packed* with features you don't get out-of-the-box.

 In this post I'm going to compare FluentAssertions to the built-in xUnit assertions, and hopefully convince you to just use FluentAssertions for your next (or current) project.